richardruancw/ComputingWithCPP/README.md

-# CME212 Homework Submission Repo
+# CME212 Submission Repository

-This repository contains homework assignments for CME 212.
+This is your CME212 homework repository.
+Feel free to edit your README and any other files!